Linear recurrences indexed by $\mathbb{Z}$: Constructing the solutions

 \begin{rem} As a non-increasing injection from $\ZZ\rightarrow \ZZ$, the shape $S$ can be thought of as a \emph{juggling pattern}: instructions for how a juggler catches and throws balls over time.
 At each moment $a$, the juggler catches the ball they threw at moment $S(a)$ and immediately throws it again...unless $S(a)=a$, in which case they neither catch nor throw a ball.\footnote{At any moment $a$ which is not in the image of $S$, the juggler throws the ball so high it never returns.
 The ability to throw at escape velocity is a small stretch of the imagination for a juggler who is also immortal.}

-Each $S$-ball lists those moments when a given ball is caught and thrown, and so the number of $S$-balls equals the number of physical balls the juggler needs for the pattern. \end{rem}
+Each $S$-ball lists the complete history of when a fixed ball is caught and thrown, and so the number of $S$-balls equals the number of balls the juggler needs for the pattern. \end{rem}

 \begin{rem} The $S$-balls of $\C$ can be visualized as follows.
 Circle each pivot entry and each entry on the main diagonal, and connect pairs of circles in the same column or in the same row.
 Excluding any unconnected circles, the connected components of the resulting graph are the $S$-balls.
 There are four $S$-balls below, each drawn in a different color.